 If we jog our memory back to the Under-19 World Cup in 2004, after Cook’s resplendent showings in the earlier part of the tournament, in the semi-final, the West Indies tempted and teased Cook by pitching it up on a fourth stump line.
 Finally, Ravi Rampaul, by bringing one back into him shattered Cook’s off-stump.
 It is a well-known weakness that Australia have exploited now in this Ashes.

-Ever since Cook almost single-handedly took England to the semi-final of 2004 Under-19 World Cup with two monumental hundreds, he has showcased incontrovertible self-belief and the willingness to bleed to his bones.
+Ever since Cook almost single-handedly took England to the semi-final of 2004 Under-19 World Cup with two monumental hundreds, he has showcased incontrovertible self-belief and the willingness to pass the trial by fire with consummate mastery.
 His recent failures will again test his resolve.
 However, it will not be surprising , if he for umpteenth time is able to empty his mind and banish those inner demons to essay one those big knocks, termed as ‘daddy hundreds’ by England batting coach and Cook’s mentor Graham Gooch.

 (Bharath Ramaraj, an MBA in marketing, eats, drinks and sleeps cricket.
 He has played at school and college-level, and now channelises his passion for the game by writing about it)